ijdickinson/vue-dag-drawing-experiment/README.md

 # Vue DAG drawing experiment

-An experiment in drawing DAGs in Vue using SVG
+An experiment in drawing DAGs in Vue using SVG.
+So far, this experiement shows:

+- creating nodes as ellipses
+- nodes can be dragged around the viewport
+- graph edges that use Vue reactivity to responsively update when nodes move
+- SVG marker on the end of the directed edge

 ## Project setup